acbetter/upload-image-to-smms-by-automator/README.md

 ## Todo List

-- [x] Drag images and backup to iCloud
+- [x] 🎉 Drag images and backup to iCloud
-- [ ] Drag images and backup to Dropbox
+- [ ] 🤔 Drag images and backup to Dropbox
-- [ ] Upload image from copyboard and backup to iCloud
+- [ ] 🤔 Upload image from copyboard and backup to iCloud
-- [ ] Upload image from copyboard and backup to Dropbox
+- [ ] 🤔 Upload image from copyboard and backup to Dropbox
+- [ ] 🤔 Design icon

 ## Questions & Answer